KLAPROTH, Julius von

 KAUFMANN, Walter

 KAUFMANN, Walter.
-Karlsbad (now Karlovy Vary in Czech) 1.4.1907 — Bloomington 9.9.1984.
+Karlsbad (now Karlovy Vary in Czechia) 1.4.1907 — Bloomington 9.9.1984.
 Czech German composer, conductor and Musicologist in the U.S.A.
-Born in the then Austro-Hungarian Empire of Jewish parents, Julius Jakob K. (d.
-1938) and Josefine Antonia Wagner.
-Studied music in Prague and Berlin, started his career as conductor…
+Born in the then Austro-Hungarian Empire of Jewish parents, Julius Jakob Kaufmann (d.
+1938) and Josefine Antonia Wagner (d.
+1954).
+After gymnasium studied music in Prague and Berlin, started…

 Continue reading